best-training-management-software-systems

 5. eLoomi

-You can also increase the profitability of your training programmes by saving time on user management. eLoomi includes automation functionality for importing users and setting groups and real-time reporting of learner progress and course completion rates.
+eLoomi helps you save time on user management—a key benefit.
+The platform includes automation to import users and set up groups, and real-time reporting of learner progress and course completion rates.

 Pros: Easy to use and dynamic user experience.